-Third, the adverse effect that additional payments have on the collection of income tax is exacerbated among those whose income is low and among those who do not endorse trust norms, that is, who do not believe that there is any-thing the tax office can do to make itself trustworthy in their eyes.
+Third, the adverse effect that additional payments have on the collection of income tax is exacerbated among those whose income is low and among those who do not endorse trust norms, that is, who do not believe that there is anything the Tax Office can do to make itself trustworthy in their eyes.

 The effect sizes associated with the regression model shown in Table 1 were highest for the personal norm of tax honesty.
-Moving from the lowest to the highest scores on the personal ethic of tax honesty scale brings a reduction in tax evasion of 19.57% (once all other variables are controlled).
-The next most important variable was making additional payments.
-Moving from the lowest to the highest scores on this variable reduces tax evasion by 14.89% (once all other variables are controlled).
-Measured in the same way, perceived possible trustworthiness of the tax authority scale reduces tax evasion by 13.46%.
+Moving from the lowest to the highest scores on the personal ethic of tax honesty scale brings a reduction in tax evasion of 19.57% (once all

 VI.
-CONCLUSIONS
+Conclusions

 This paper demonstrates that in some contexts, authorities may be placing the collection of income tax revenue at risk by taking on debt collection functions.
 The debt collection functions investigated here were of a particular kind.
 They involved controversial social policy that changed the nature of the relationship between citizens and the state.
 In effect, when introduced just over 10 years ago, the HECS and CSS shifted responsibility for support of single parent families and tertiary education students from the collective level of the Australian community back to individuals.
 A second factor of which we need to be mindful in generalizing these results is the contextual effect of income, tax brackets and additional payments.
-As noted earlier, a recent parliamentary inquiry suggests that those with a personal income at the lower end of the \$20,000-50,000 tax bracket may be having difficulty paying government what they owe for higher education and child support because they are struggling to make ends meet.
+As noted earlier, a recent parliamentary inquiry suggests that those with a personal income at the lower end of the \$20 000-50 000 tax bracket may be having difficulty paying government what they owe for higher education and child support because they are struggling to make ends meet9.

 Because of these limiting factors, caution is required in generalizing these findings.
 If we consider other countries with similar collection systems (New Zealand, and more recently the United Kingdom in the case of higher education), important differences stand out.
 In New Zealand and the United Kingdom, most people do not need to lodge a tax return, and as a result do not have the opportunity to over-claim deductions and omit income from their return.
 But while these countries are unlikely to encounter the same level of taxpayers 'fiddling' with their tax contributions, they are not without their problems.
-Bankruptcy rates have risen among those carrying a debt in relation to their university fees in Britain (Financial Times 4 February 2003).
-New Zealand, like Australia, has a high incidence of non-repayment (Annual Report: Student Loan Scheme 2003, One News 2003), and compliance problems in relation to child support payments (Scoop 2003).
-While the manifestations of non-compliance differ, it does not seem rash to conclude that debt repayment through the tax system can be expensive if the scheme is not in accord with the democratic will of the people (Braithwaite 2003).
+Bankruptcy rates have risen among those carrying a debt in relation to their university fees in Britain (Financial Times, 4 February 2003).
+New Zealand, like Australia, has a high incidence of non-repayment (Annual Report: Student Loan Scheme, 2003; One News, 2003), and compliance problems in relation to child support payments (Scoop, 2003).
+While the manifestations of non-compliance differ, it does not seem rash to conclude that debt repayment through the tax system can be expensive if the scheme is not in accord with the democratic will of the people (Braithwaite, 2003).